-The disposal of marine spoil to agricultural land would involve landing, dewatering, storage, desalination and transport for disposal.
-Dewatering the dredged material in lagoons, centrifugal drier or filter press would remove some of the salt; however it is likely that the desalination would still be required.
-Desalination could be achieved by placing the spoil in lagoons, layering it with sharp sand, spraying water over the material and allowing leaching of the salt back into the Firth of Forth.
+The disposal of marine dredged material to agricultural land would involve landing, dewatering, possibly storage, desalination and transport for disposal.
+Dewatering the dredged material in lagoons or in a centrifugal drier would remove some of the salt; however it is likely that desalination would still be required.
+Desalination could be achieved by placing the spoil in lagoons, layering it with sharp sand, spraying water over the material and allowing leaching of the salt water back into the Firth of Forth.